arjunmakesthings/itp-blog/content/intro-to-physical-computing/final-project-1_log.md

 ![[z_images/Screenshot 2025-11-07 at 19.46.36.webp|460x300]]

-after my [[intro-to-physical-computing/midterm reflection|midterm reflection]] & short interaction with them during the midterm, i decided to work with them for the finals. originally, i wanted to make an [[intro-to-physical-computing/final-project-2_log|final-project-2_log]], but not working individually was something that i wanted to experience after my midterms.
+after my [[intro-to-physical-computing/midterm reflection|midterm reflection]] & short interaction with them during the midterm, i decided to work with them for the finals. originally, i wanted to make an analog synthesiser(see [[intro-to-physical-computing/final-project-2_log|final-project-2_log]]), but not working individually was something that i wanted to experience after my midterms.

 so, i ended up working with these three: